cloudera/hue/docs/admin-manual/manual.md

 <pre>
   [desktop]
-  # This property specifies the maximum size of the receive buffer in bytes in thrift sasl communication (default 2 MB).
+  # This property specifies the maximum size of the receive buffer in bytes in thrift sasl communication,
-  sasl_max_buffer=2 * 1024 * 1024
+  # default value is 2097152 (2 MB), which equals to (2 * 1024 * 1024)
+  sasl_max_buffer=2097152
 </pre>

 ### User Admin Configuration
 In the `[useradmin]` section of the configuration file, you can _optionally_ specify the following: